tyketch/tyketch/README.md

 Hi 👋 I'm Ty!
 Currently, I'm building a data strategy and community at Textron Aviation ✈️.

 BIO
 * I'm an [ESTJ](https://www.16personalities.com/estj-personality).
-Understanding personality types helps me better collaborate with YOU!
+While not perfect, understanding personality types helps me better collaborate with YOU!
 * I embrace [asynchronous workflows](https://about.gitlab.com/company/culture/all-remote/asynchronous/) and [non-linear workdays](https://about.gitlab.com/company/culture/all-remote/non-linear-workday/) to maximize spending time outside with my family and exercising.
 * ⚙️ I use daily: SQL, Git, Power BI
 * 🌱 Learning all about Python